rezahedi/StreakUp/README.md

 - create custom error page for auth
 - Build CRUD admin panel using shadcn
 - Profile update page: auto save changes, profile picture upload, timezone setting
+- Save UTC time in the databse and convert it to user's timezone in the frontend